oasysai/oasysdb/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ""
 ---

-### Short description
+### Short Description

 What is the bug about?
-Please provide a clear and concise description of what the bug is.
-If applicable, include the error message that you received.
+If applicable, please include the error message.

-### Steps to reproduce
+### Steps to Reproduce

-How can the bug be reproduced?
-Please provide a minimal set of steps to reproduce the behavior.
+What are the minimal steps to reproduce the behavior?

 Example:

 1. Go to ...
 2. Click on ...

-### Expected behavior
+### Expected Behavior

 A clear and concise description of what you expected to happen.

-### Severity

-How severe is the bug?
-Are you using OasysDB in production?

-### Additional context
+### Additional Context

-Add any other context about the problem here.
-For example, screenshots, screen recordings, or logs.
+Add any other context about the problem here like screenshots or logs.